san2130/I-Chip-22/README.md

-# A5/1 GSM Crytographic Cipher
+# Verilog Implementation of A5/1 GSM Crytographic Cipher

 ## About A5/1 Cryptographic Algorithm
 - A5/1 is a symmetric stream encryption algorithm (cipher) which is hardware-based and is used for confidentiality in GSM cell phones.